 On his retirement and after the death of his wife, Mill was recruited to stand for a Parliamentary seat.
 Though he was not particularly effective during his one term as an MP, he participated in three dramatic events.
 (Capaldi 2004, 326-7).
 First, Mill attempted to amend the 1867 Reform Bill to substitute “person” for “man” so that the franchise would be extended to women.
 Though the effort failed, it generated momentum for women’s suffrage.
-Second, he headed the Jamaica Committee, which pushed (unsuccessfully) for the prosecution of Governor Eyre of Jamaica, who had imposed brutal martial law after an uprising by blacks.
+Second, he headed the Jamaica Committee, which pushed (unsuccessfully) for the prosecution of Governor Eyre of Jamaica, who had imposed brutal martial law after an uprising by black farmers protesting poverty and disenfranchisement.
 Third, Mill used his influence with the leaders of the laboring classes to defuse a potentially dangerous confrontation between government troops and workers who were protesting the defeat of the 1866 Reform Bill.

 After his term in Parliament ended and he was not re-elected, Mill began spending more time in France, writing, walking, and living with his wife’s daughter, Helen Taylor.
 It was to her that he uttered his last words in 1873, “You know that I have done my work.”
 He was buried next to his wife, Harriet.